toshke/aws-waf-demo-workshop/advanced.md

 These tasks are left open ended, without perspective way of implementing the solution.
-Feel free to play around, through the AWS console or provisioning tools such as CloudFormation, Terraform, AWS CDK etc. Main purpose of these tasks is to get get real life scenarios closer to the workshop participant
+Feel free to play around, through the AWS console or provisioning tools such as CloudFormation, Terraform, AWS CDK etc. Purpose of the tasks is to give ideas for self paced and exploratory practice of using AWS WAF tool

 ### Payload size.